System security for watchOS

 After the BLE session is established and encrypted using the highest security protocol available in the Bluetooth Core Specification, iPhone and Apple Watch exchange keys using either:

-Note: The mechanism used for key exchange and encryption varies, depending on which operating system versions are on the iPhone and Apple Watch. iPhone devices running iOS 13 or later when paired with an Apple Watch running watchOS 6 or later use only IKEv2/IPsec for key exchange and encryption.
+Note: The mechanism used for key exchange and encryption varies, depending on which operating system versions are on the iPhone and Apple Watch. iPhone devices with iOS 13 or later when paired with an Apple Watch with watchOS 6 or later use only IKEv2/IPsec for key exchange and encryption.

 After keys have been exchanged:

-The Bluetooth session key is discarded and all communications between iPhone and Apple Watch are encrypted using one of the methods listed above—with the encrypted Bluetooth, Wi-Fi, and cellular links providing a secondary encryption layer.
+The Bluetooth session key is discarded and all communications between iPhone and Apple Watch are encrypted using one of the methods listed above — with the encrypted Bluetooth, Wi-Fi and mobile data links providing a secondary encryption layer.

 (IKEv2/IPsec only) The keys are stored in the System keychain and used for authenticating future IKEv2/IPsec sessions between the devices.
-Further communication between these devices is encrypted and integrity protected using AES-256-GCM or ChaCha20-Poly1305 (256-bit keys) on iPhone devices running iOS 15 or later paired with an Apple Watch Series 4 or later running watchOS 8 or later.
+Further communication between these devices is encrypted and integrity protected using AES-256-GCM or ChaCha20-Poly1305 (256-bit keys) on iPhone devices using iOS 15 or later paired with an Apple Watch Series 4 or later using watchOS 8 or later.

 The Bluetooth Low Energy device address is rotated at 15-minute intervals to reduce the risk of the device being locally tracked if someone broadcasts a persistent identifier.